proplot-dev/proplot/docs/showcase.rst

 on-the-fly.
 The “gamma” controls how the luminance and saturation channels vary for a `~proplot.colortools.PerceptuallyUniformColromap` map.
 A gamma larger than 1 emphasizes high luminance, low saturation colors, and vice versa.
-Again, see `~proplot.axes.cmap_wrapper` for details.
+Again, see `~proplot.axes.wrapper_cmap` for details.

 .. code:: ipython3